 Can I Submit Form 1099-MISC Online?

 You can submit Form 1099-MISC for all payees online.
 If you file 1099-MISC forms online, you do not need to include a copy of the 1096 transmittal form.
 File online with the IRS by using their Filing Information Returns Electronically (FIRE) system.
 You will need to register with the FIRE system before you begin filing using this system.

 What If I Submit Form 1099-MISC Late?

 You may be subject to late filing penalties if you submit 1099-MISC and 1096 forms after the due dates.
 The amount of the penalty is determined in part by how late you file and the size of your business.

 Using a payroll service provider or accountant to prepare these forms does not relieve you of the responsibility to ensure that the 1099 forms are filed correctly and on time.
 If your failure to file is intentional, the penalty is at least $100 for each type of form and with no maximum.

-What If I Make an Error in Form 1099-MISC?
+What If I Make a Mistake in Form 1099-MISC?

 If you make a mistake in completing a 1099-MISC form, and the error is discovered before you submit the form to the IRS at the end of February, just correct the mistake.
 That is why there is a one-month time between providing forms to contract workers and submitting them to the IRS.

 If you discover an error after you have submitted the 1099-MIS form to the IRS, you must submit a corrected 1099-MISC form.
 To correct a 1099-MISC form, check the "corrected" box at the top, and do not forget to change Form 1096 if the correction affects totals on this form.